 Irish is Hazel’s twin sister, and even though they look nothing alike, it is obvious they are sister from the fact they are never apart from each other.

 “Irish, pass to me!”
 Maria, who is Mary’s younger sister by a few years, hops up and down while waving her arms to get Irish’s attention.

-Irish purposely launches the over Maria’s head, sending it into the woods at the end of the park.
+Irish purposely launches the ball over Maria’s head, sending it into the woods at the end of the park.
 “You have to go get the ball,” she teases Maria.

 Maria chases after the ball without protest, obviously used to this kind of treatment from the older girls, but hesitates before entering the woods.
 The ball did not roll in far, however, after only a couple steps in a stale scent irritates her nose.
 In that moment a reddish-orange glowing dot catches her eye.

 “Heh heh heh heh…,” a low rumble chuckles from behind the glowing dot.

 “Hello, is anyone there?”
 Maria mutters out of confusion.

 Something large and hairy hops down from a balete tree.
 It has a human shape, but the large size and its continuous low growl are far from human.
 With a closer look the dot turns out to be the end of a lit cigar.

 Maria does not know what to think of this, “what are you?”